mcyph/speedysvc/README.rst

 This module for python 3.6+ on Linux allows separating larger, more complex applications into smaller components (microservices).
-For example, you could have a text-to-speech service, a fulltext service, a machine learning-based part-of-speech tagger..building many kinds of client-server services is straightforward.
+For example, you could have a text-to-speech service, a fulltext service, a machine learning-based part-of-speech tagger service.., and then have a web frontend communicate with each of these services.
 Each service is started separately in individual processes and has individual logs so as to be able to track down events and errors without being overwhelmed with too much information.